KxSystems/docs/docs/basics/ipc.md

 #### Flushing

-Messages can be queued for sending to a remote process through using async messaging. kdb+ will queue the serialized message in user space, later writing it to the socket as the remote end drains the message queue.
+Messages can be queued for sending to a remote process through using async messaging. kdb+ queues the serialized message in user space, later writing it to the socket as the remote end drains the message queue.

 One can see how many messages are queued on a handle and their sizes as a dictionary through the command variable [`.z.W`](../ref/dotz.md#zw-handles "handles").